mahmoudnafifi/HistoGAN/README.md

 ### Code
+We provide a [Colab notebook example](https://colab.research.google.com/drive/1dAF1_oAQ1c8OMLqlYA5V878pmpcnQ6_9?usp=sharing) code to compute our histogram loss.
-The code will be available soon!
+The rest of our code will be available soon!

 ### Landscape Dataset